Kremenchuk

-Although not as large as some other oblast centers, Kremenchuk has a large industrial center in Ukraine and Eastern Europe.
+Although not as large as some oblast centers, Kremenchuk has a large industrial center in Ukraine and Eastern Europe.
 A KrAZ truck plant, the Kremenchuk Oil Refinery of Ukrtatnafta, the Kriukiv Railway Car Building Works, and Kremenchuk Hydroelectric Power Plant, in nearby Svitlovodsk, are located in or near Kremenchuk.
 Highway M22 crosses the Dnieper over the dam of the power plant.

 Originally established on the left bank, Kremenchuk eventually incorporated the city of Kriukiv on the right bank.
 The Kriukiv Railway Car Building Works is one of the oldest railway-repair and rail-car-building factories in Eastern Europe, dating from 1869.

-Kremenchuk's Ukrtatnafta oil refinery is the largest in Ukraine and for a while was the only one operating since the beginning of the conflict with Russia that left refineries in the Donbas inactive.
-Because of Russian attacks during the 2022 Russian invasion of Ukraine, the refinery is expected to be out of operation for the remainder of 2022.

 History

 Kremenchuk was founded in 1571 as a fortress.
-The name Kremenchuk is explained as deriving from the word "kremen" - flint (a mineral) because the city is located on a giant chert plate.
+The name Kremenchuk is explained as deriving from the word "kremen" – flint (a mineral) because the city is located on a giant chert plate.
 An alternative explanation says that "Kremenchuk" is the Turkish for "small fortress".

 In 1625, at Lake Kurukove in Kremenchuk, the Treaty of Kurukove was signed between Cossacks and the Poles.
 Since the establishment of the Cossack Hetmanate, the city was part of the Chyhyryn Polk (regiment).
 Following the Russo-Polish War (1654–1667) and Treaty of Andrusovo, the city was secured by the Tsardom of Russia and became part of the Myrhorod Polk (regiment) within the left-bank of the Cossack Hetmanate.
 The city played a key role in the Russian colonization policy of Ukraine and their striving for the shores of Black Seas as regional administrative center of the early Novorossiya Governorate and Yekaterinoslav Vice-regency (Namestnichestvo).
 With the creation of Novorossiya Governorate, the Dnieper Pikemen Regiment (Днепровский пикинёрный полк) was created and coincidentally a few years later (1768–69) in the neighboring regions of Poland began the Koliyivshchyna.
 Here in 1786 the Russian general Alexander Suvorov started his military career when he was appointed a commander of the local garrison (in preparation of the 1787–1792 Russo-Turkish War).

-Following defeat in the Crimean War began the installation of a network of railroads in Russia, and in 1869 in Kryukiv were built small railcar repair shops, while in 1872 the city of Kriukiv was connected with Kremenchuk by a railroad bridge over the Dnieper.
+Following defeat in the Crimean War began the installation of a network of railroads in Russia, and in 1869 in Kriukiv were built small railcar repair shops, while in 1872 the city of Kriukiv was connected with Kremenchuk by a railroad bridge over the Dnieper.
 In 1870 in Kremenchuk a factory was built that produced and maintained agrarian equipment and iron cast products.
 In 1899 a network of tramway transportation was introduced in Kremenchuk that existed until the complete establishment of Soviet regime in Ukraine in 1921.